MicrosoftDocs/learn/learn-pr/wwl-azure/configure-network-security-groups/includes/6-implement-asgs.md

 ## When to use Application Security Groups

 Let’s consider a usage case for an online retailer.
-In this scenario, it is important to control the network traffic to the application virtual machines.
+In this scenario, it's important to control the network traffic to the application virtual machines.
 Here are the requirements.

 - Shoppers access the company’s product catalog hosted on Web Servers.
 The Web Servers must be accessible from the internet over HTTP port 80 and HTTPS port 443.